Gurparkash-Singh/Taqdeer-Alitura/README.md

 - [x] On home page, center about us once you reach the scroll height
 - [x] Change direction on first scroll
 - [x] Make arrows clickable
+- [x] Show the number of items on the cart icon
+- [x] Make the logo a link to homepage
 - [ ] Change DB to save multiple components per products
 - [ ] Change DB to allow for multiple properties per component
 - [ ] Add product info to db and products page